Ijnaka22len/Vivado-VS-Code-Integration-for-FPGAs/README.md

    - **Case 2: Automating Vivado Tasks**

      - Download Makefile & Preferences files provided in this repository.
-     - Clone your project's repository and copy the downloaded files.
      - Run `make getHelp` to view available commands.
      - Ensure Makefile & Preferences files are copied to respective project folders.
      - Utilize VS Code as a text editor for Vivado with error checker extensions.